graemefox/mimi/README.md

 ```

 Finally, your pal_finder installation shipped two files: "pal_finder_v0.02.04.pl" and "config.txt".
 Provide the paths for these two files.
 Do not alter the config file as this is accessed and modified
-by the MiMi script.
+by the mimi script.
 Please note there are two "config.txt" files; one which is accessed by MiMi and one which is accessed by pal_finder.
 These are different and both are required.

 #### Run the script
-You may need to give MiMi permission to run:
+You may need to give mimi permission to run:
 ```
-sudo chmod +x ./MiMi.py
+sudo chmod +x ./mimi.py
 ```

 Run the script and pass the MiMi config file:
 ```
-./MiMi.py /path/to/config.txt
+./mimi.py /path/to/config.txt
 ```

 On my modest desktop machine, using data from a single Miseq run (approx 12-16Gb) the MiMi process runs in approximately four hours.